 WFP has been operating in Syria since 1964, and has since provided more than US$500 million worth of food assistance in the country through development and emergency operations.

-The World Food Programme is reaching about 1.5 million people a month in Syria with vital food assistance and is helping the hundreds of thousands of refugees who have fled into neighbouring countries.
-Working with the Syrian Arab Red Crescent (SARC), WFP is distributing food even in even hard hit areas subject to fighting.
+The World Food Programme is reaching about 3 million people a month in Syria with vital food assistance and is helping the hundreds of thousands of refugees who have fled into neighbouring countries.
+Working with the Syrian Arab Red Crescent (SARC) and 23 other local organizations, WFP is distributing food even in even hard hit areas subject to fighting.

 Food security and drought-affected areas